Bharath2/iLQR/README.md

 ```

 ### Construting Cost
+Similar to the dynamics, the partial derivates of the cost functions are computed by the 'Cost Container'.
+They can also be specified directly as shown above.

 Let's construct a simple cost to penalise the box for staying away from goal (i.e S = 10m).
 #### Simple cost
 ```python